 Worse move: Never carry a burning pan outside.
 It can cause a full-scale house fire if flaming grease spills and ignites something else.

 Get to Know Your Fire Extinguisher

+Household fire extinguishers are for small fires and have a short “discharge time”(10 seconds is typical).
+That means you can’t learn as you go.
 So take a minute now to read the label.
 Check the expiration date and the pressure gauge to be sure the extinguisher will work when you need it.

 There’s nothing complicated about basic fire extinguisher technique: